How to Get Emergency Custody in Canada or a Restraining Order in Alberta

 You must attend the hearing and bring all necessary documents.
 You may also have witnesses that need to attend the court hearing and offer testimonial evidence for your case.

-If you did not have legal representation that advised you on how to get a restraining order when you filed your original motion, you might want to obtain an attorney prior to your court hearing.
+If you did not have legal representation that advised you on how to get a restraining order when you filed your original motion, you might want to obtain a lawyer prior to your court hearing.

 The process is not always easy.
-An attorney can provide support and help you feel confident about your case prior to your hearing.
+A lawyer can provide support and help you feel confident about your case prior to your hearing.

 Obtaining Representation for Your Case

-When you initially file your motion with the courts, you may not have an attorney who to advise you how to get emergency custody.
-But, when you attend the hearing, it's best if you can hire an attorney to represent you.
+When you initially file your motion with the courts, you may not have a lawyer who to advise you how to get emergency custody.
+But, when you attend the hearing, it's best if you can hire a lawyer to represent you.

 They can subpoena witnesses, determine critical information that needs to be presented, and they can tell you what facts should be included in your testimony.
 They can also question the other party and request additional information from them that may help the judge make a decision.

-Your attorney may also be able to have child support established, and if necessary, file to have the funds garnished so that you receive payments to help care for the child's needs.
+Your lawyer may also be able to have child support established, and if necessary, file to have the funds garnished so that you receive payments to help care for the child's needs.

 If you decide not to obtain representation, you may not know how to get emergency custody extended or what is required on the day of the hearing.
 You might not have access to forms, witnesses, or an explanation of the laws that pertain to your case.